 Because christianity is a counterfeit of the true faith, it can be very difficult to break through its false doctrines of salvation with those who are lost within it.
 When trying to share the truths of the Holy Spirit with folks who believe very strongly they are already saved, there is a pivotal question that must be asked: why do you believe you are saved?

-Now, because of christianity’s false teachings, the answers that most christians will give usually fall into two categories: things they have done, and things they have read (or heard).
+Now, because of christianity’s false teachings, the answers that most christians will give usually fall into two categories: things they have done, and things they have read (or heard from others).
 It is not uncommon, when dealing with someone who has a long history in christianity, to be given a list of experiences within the “church.”

 The one thing that must be recognized with all such claims is that they merely represent things that the christian himself has done.
 BUT, there is no human who has the power or authority to make himself saved, which is what all such claims are essentially asserting (“all these things I have done prove I am saved”).